thmxv/tx-lang-cxx/README.md

 ## Backlog

+- Do not allow forward decl 2x the same var
 - Allow return as last statement of block that does not return nil
 - Replace gsl Expect macro to something less likely to collide
 - Maybe add option to error_token to mark the end of the token or the start in